sojohnnysaid/therapybox/users/tests/test_a_user_can_login/notes/notepad.md

     user enters username
     user enters password
     user clicks submit
-    user is taken to homepage
+    user is taken to library
-    there is a message on the homepage letting them know they are successfully logged in
+    there is a message on the library letting them know they are successfully logged in